plinioseniore/cisco-umbrella-bypass/README.md

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/cisco_umbrella_forwarding_tinyproxy.PNG)

 > Compared to a proxy configured in Firefox the main difference is that DNS is resolved locally and not by tinyproxy, that receive directly the resolved IP address and not the domain name.
 Based on your Cisco Umbrella configuration and which firewall restriction has been applied, having the DNS solved locally could means that DNS is served by Cisco Umbrella.
-> Having the DNS served by Cisco Umbrella may imply a monitoring of which internet resources you are accessing (without an access to the dataflow).
+> Having the DNS served by Cisco Umbrella may imply a filtering and/or monitoring of which internet resources you are accessing (without an access to the dataflow).

 ### Use Virtual Machines